rnkn/side-hustle/README.md

 Installation
 ------------

-Add somethign like this to your init file:
+Add something like this to your init file:

     (define-key (current-global-map) (kbd "M-s l") #'side-hustle-toggle)